 If you are shortlisted for a position, or you receive a conditional offer of employment, we may collect, hold and use the following additional types of ordinary personal data about you:

-- check and demonstrate that you have the legal right to work in the UK;
+- Check and demonstrate that you have the legal right to work in the UK; and

 What type of special category personal data do we hold about you, why, and on what legal grounds?